livefir/fir/docs/quickstart.md

 </details>

-The html page includes the `fir` JS library which helps you add tiny bits of interactivity to the page..
-The library bundles [Alpinejs](https://alpinejs.dev) and ships with extra direcitives(x-* thingy) and magic functions($ thingy).
+The html page includes the `fir` JS library which helps you add tiny bits of interactivity to the page.
+The library is an  [Alpinejs](https://alpinejs.dev) plugin and ships with extra direcitives(x-* thingy) and magic functions($ thingy).

 Let's add the above html page to the `Content` method of our view.
 The `Content` method can return either a valid filename or html.